lukaskleinschmidt/gulp-frontend/readme.md

 # Gulp Frontend
-An biased frontend boilerplate using gulp v4 and webpack v4.
+A biased frontend boilerplate using gulp v4 and webpack v4.

 ```bash
 # install dependencies